Fighting Game Resource.

 Be sure to have the

-following fonts installed to properly view the site:
+following fonts installed to properly view pages on TFG:

 Calibri, Century Gothic, Courier New & Vernada.

-Allow me to introduce myself....
+Let me introduce myself...
 The name's Frank.
 I am the founder and webmaster of The

-This domain has certainly come a long way since the year 2000, and
+This domain has certainly come a long way since the year 2000, when I began building this website from

 timeless infatuation with